 Last updated: Feb.
 20, 2017

 Mt.
-Ryouzen (pronounced in Japanese as ‘ryouzen zan’), is a spectacular peak located on the eastern shores of Lake Biwa, across the valley from Mt.
+Ryōzen (pronounced in Japanese as ‘ryouzen zan’), is a spectacular peak located on the eastern shores of Lake Biwa, across the valley from Mt.
 Ibuki.
 Despite being only 1000m in height, the mountain is known throughout Japan for its stunning collection of alpine flowers, excellent panoramic views, and broad grasslands reminiscent of the hills of Scotland.

 When to go: This hike can be done year round, but you’ll want to be prepared for winter climbing conditions between December and April.
 The busiest times are during the summer months when the alpine flowers are in bloom, but you’ll have to fight with the leeches.
 Autumn and spring offer the most favorable hiking conditions.
 Be sure to bring a headlamp or flashlight if you happen to get caught out after dark, as the hike is quite long.

 Access: From Kyoto (京都) station, take the JR Shin-kaisoku (新快速) on the Tokaido line bound for either Maibara (米原) or Nagahama (長浜) and get off at Maibara.
 Change to either a local or kaisoku train bound for either Ogaki or Toyohashi and get off at Samegai (醒ケ井) station, which is only one stop from Maibara.
 It’s a 4km walk to the trailhead, or you can take one of the infrequent buses.
 Click here for the bus schedule, and choose 平日 for the weekday schedule, 土曜 for the Saturday schedule, and 日祝 for the Saturday and public holiday schedule.

 Level of difficulty: 4 out of 5 (elevation change ~900m)

 Total round-trip distance: 15km (6 to 8 hours)